 It was November and the grass was as green as ever at our Nova Scotia home.
-The pesky thistles were multiplying by the hour in the mild temperatures.
+My nemesis, pesky thistles were multiplying by the hour in the mild temperatures.
 I was able to take two long walks each day.
 The early setting sun was the only hint that winter was only three weeks away.

 On one of those mild evenings, I was scrolling through Facebook, you know, to see what was new.
 Who got a new car?
 Who sold their house?
 Who won the GOLDRUSH this week?
 Who motored to Halifax for medical attention?
 Whose mother-in-law has overstayed her visit?

 In the midst of my scrolling, an ad caught my attention, an ad for a Mental Health First Aid course taking place at Ontario Shores Centre for Mental Health Sciences, a world class facility devoted to understanding, researching and treating mental illness.